-The new UK regulation '#ConsumerDuty' is trending and deadlines are fast approaching!
+The new UK regulation Consumer Duty is trending and deadlines are fast approaching!
 Are you ready?
-Manufacturers should have completed all necessary reviews to meet the outcome rules for their existing open products and services by 30th April.
-And don't forget, 31st July is the deadline for new and existing products or services open to sale or renewal.
+Financial institutions should have completed all necessary reviews to meet the outcome rules for their existing open products and services by April 30.
+And don't forget, July 31 is the deadline for new and existing products or services open to sale or renewal!

 At Ortec Finance, we have regular talks with our clients and partners about the new Consumer Duty in which the focus lies on: